Withdrawals and Financial Aid

 Return of Title IV (Federal) Aid

-UNF must comply with federal regulations for students who receive Federal Financial Aid and withdraw (either officially or unofficially) from ALL classes before completing more than 60% of the semester.
+UNF must comply with federal regulations for students who receive Federal Financial Aid and withdraw (either officially or unofficially) from ALL classes before completing more than 60% of the term.
 According to federal regulations, students in these situations will have a percentage of their Title IV funds returned.
 UNF will calculate any amounts disbursed that must be returned to the Title IV programs.

 - If a student stops attending without officially withdrawing, the last documented date of attendance will be the withdrawal date.

-- If all grades are a combination of "F", "W" (withdrawal), and/or "I" (incomplete) the student's professors will be asked to report the last date of attendance.
+- If all grades are a combination of "F", "W" (withdrawal) and/or "I" (incomplete) the student's professors will be asked to report the last date of attendance.
 Based on this information, students may be required to repay the "unearned" portion of their federal aid.